kodecocodes/i9t/intermediate-uistackview/intermediate-uistackview.markdown

 # Chapter 7: Intermediate UIStackView

 Welcome back!
 In the previous chapter, you spent some quality time with stack views and masterfully spaced a row of buttons with a horizontal stack view.
-Moreover, you also learned about layout guides and layout anchors, and learned how to use them to vertically center two labels in a table view cell, without the use of dummy container views.
+Moreover, you also learned about layout guides and layout anchors, and discovered how to use them to vertically center two labels in a table view cell, without the use of dummy container views.

-In this chapter, you'll make further improvements to the Vacation Spots app by using – you guessed it – stack views.
+In this chapter, you'll make further improvements to the Vacation Spots app by using — you guessed it — stack views.

 ## Getting started